james-flynn-ie/projectEulerJava/docs/pull_request_template.md

     - [x] A description of the changes proposed in the pull request.
 -->
 _Please include:_
-- [ ] An updated .circleci/config.yml file with javac commands for the new solution file added, e.g.:
+- [ ] An updated .circleci/config.yml file with javac commands for the new solution file added, if necessary e.g.:
  ```
     - run: javac ./ProblemFileDirectory/ProblemFileName.java